Since I now have a lot of other things, some of my posts contain more photos than text. This post is no exception.

 French province

-Cute houses in the province
+Nice houses in the province

-Grandpa thought on the road
+Grandpa was thinking on the road

 There are many small details in France

-The pavement is made of small pebbles.
+The sidewalk is made of small pebbles

 Some doors and houses are signed